 - Being a little more frugal on food choices could shave off $100 from the monthly grocery budget, bringing the cost of food down to $300.

 That’s a total of $1,100 per month spent on housing, transportation, and food.

 In this example, you could reach financial independence 18 years sooner by cutting your expenses in half.
-Note, that this has nearly the identical impact as doubling your income does.
+Note that this has nearly the same impact as doubling your income does.

 Ideas to Reduce your Living Expenses

 - Don’t spend too much on a car

 Putting it all Together